samsonajulor/iac-terraform-19/README.md

 - Build images using packer
 - confirm the AMIs in the console
-- update terrafrom script with new ami IDs generated from packer build
+- update terraform script with new ami IDs generated from packer build
 - create terraform cloud account and backend
 - run terraform script
 - update ansible script with values from teraform output